 In June, I helped organize a social media fundraiser that raised over $8,000 for Black Lives Matter related organizations through a combination of small donations and subsequent corporate matching.
 Many of my Senate Youth friends participated in this fundraiser.
 It was rewarding to use social media as a tool for positive change.

-USSYP: Have you had the opportunity to work with any outside groups, non-profits or other organizations to affect positive change during this time?
+USSYP: Have you had the opportunity to work with any outside groups, non-profits or other organizations to effect positive change during this time?

 I have been postcarding for Democratic candidates for Congress through a local organizing group I belong to.
 I have also been textbanking through Commit to Flip Blue for a variety of issues and candidates.
 Additionally, I am a volunteer for a political campaign — a cause that Massachusetts delegate Serena Jampel helped me get involved in!